-Lectures, exercises and laboratories will be carry out by the staff associated with the PUT – Laboratory of Gas Technology (LTG) and also internships will be given in modern industry natural gas companies.
-A significant part of the lectures will be conducted by employees of a major international research institutions such as the Technical University of Munich, Institute of Geology and Geophysics in Potsdam- Germany, Spain, the Royal Institute of Technology at Stockholm.
+Lectures, exercises, and laboratories will be carried out by the staff associated with the PUT – Laboratory of Gas Technology (LTG) and also internships will be given in modern industry natural gas companies.
+A significant part of the lectures will be conducted by employees of a major international research institution such as the Technical University of Munich, Institute of Geology and Geophysics in Potsdam- Germany, Spain, the Royal Institute of Technology at Stockholm.
 Lectures will also be conducted by outstanding employees with the best Polish academic centers.

 - English language – level B2 (Common European Framework),

 - Bachelor’s degree or its equivalent in engineering or applied sciences, with a qualification in mechanical engineering or heat engineering.